delphi1029/datastructure_algorithms/README.md

 #### Shortest Path (Unweighted Graph) - BFS

 We can use simple BFS to find shorted distance in un-weighted and undirected graph.
 The time complexity of the solution is O(V + E) and space complexity is O(V).

+#### Topological Sort -

+Many real world situations canbe modelled as graph with directed edges where some events must occur before others

+- School class prerequisites
+- Program dependencies
+- Event scheduling
+- Assemble instructions.

+Topological ordering is an odering of the nodes in a directed graph where from each directed edge from node A to node B, node A appears beofre node B in the ordering.

+Topoligcal sort algorithm can find a topological ordering in O(V+E) time.